charleezychang/obs-notes/Angular/Components.md

+- building blocks of the framework which usually house a class file, template, and a stylesheet
 - Decorator: @Component
 - Anatomy (a.k.a component metadata)
 	- TypeScript class with behaviors to handle user input and data fetching